 6. Everyone knows the divorce was his/her fault.

-Your friends are going to tell you what they think you want to hear, because they love you and care for you.
+Friends of divorced people tell them what they think they want to hear, because they love you and care for you.
 But don’t be naive.
 They will do anything not to take sides.
 But honestly, does it really matter?
 Try not to focus on what others think, but rather on what you think of yourself.

 7. My attorney really hates my ex.